 Saferworld has been working in South Sudan since 2002.

-With partners we work in eight states across South Sudan, where we work with community members, civil society partners, local authorities and ‘hard to reach’ groups such as women, young people, and non-state security providers.
+In eight states across South Sudan, Saferworld and its partners work with community members, civil society partners, local authorities and ‘hard to reach’ groups such as women, young people, and non-state security providers.
 Together, we identify and address safety and peace-building needs that are specific to the different communities.

 We also work to strengthen small arms controls and to promote more effective and community-focused engagement on weapons proliferation from national institutions and international organisations.